abilandz/PH8124/Lecture_5/Lecture_5.md

 }
 ```

+The special syntax ```:-``` to set the default values of shell variables will be discussed in detail in later sections.
 With the above implementation, we have the following behavior at execution, from example directory ```/home/abilandz/Test```:

 ```bash
 # call function with default configuration: